MuruiX/Rachel_blog.github.io/Statistic/note.md

 ![1735899540126](image/note/1735899540126.png)

 Often we should weight the datapoints for various reasons—i.e. assign a wi to each datapoint such that

+# Estimator

+An **estimator** is a mathematical rule, function, or formula used to approximate an unknown population parameter (such as the mean, variance, or proportion) based on sample data.
+In statistical analysis, estimators are essential because they provide insights about a population when it is impractical or impossible to measure the entire population directly.

+## Key Concepts of Estimators

+1. Population vs. Sample：

+- **Population Parameter** ($\theta$): A fixed but unknown characteristic of a population, like the true mean ($\mu$) or variance ($\sigma^2$). 總體的固定但未知的特征
+- Esimator($\hat{\theta}$): A statistic (function of sample data) used to estimate the population parameter.

 # Application